leminhtuan2015/Today-I-Learn/languagle_javascript/js/js_function_generator_function.md

 -----------------------------

 ### Generators
+* Hàm loại này có thể chạy tưng phần được, Không nhất thiết sẽ chạy toàn bộ hàm như các hàm thông thường.

 * You can think of generators as processes (pieces of code) that you can pause and resume:

+* With a nomal function when we invoke a nomal function, all boby of that called function will be execute.
+But with  Generators function, it work with the deffrent way

+* When ivoke a generator function it is NOT executed, it will return an iterator object, we can use iterator object to execute the path of boby 's function.

 ```js
 function* genFunc() {